 In this paper, we have investigated the actual adoption of issue trackers in software projects to shed lights to many research questions on the involvement of users and developers in reporting issues.
 We describe the findings of our empirical study on tens of thousands of open source projects in GitHub.
-We have found the following results:
+We have found that:

-issues are almost exclusively reported in large projects with big development teams led by developers having the most followers;

-[H1 disputed]

-a large proportion of issue reporters are actually involved in the development of the project;
+- issues are almost exclusively reported in large projects with big development teams led by famous developers; [H1 disputed] - a large proportion of issue reporters are actually involved in the development of the project;